Erkan3034/Github_Finder_with_Github_Rest_API/README.md

 # GitHub User Finder

 A modern, responsive web application for discovering and exploring GitHub users and their profiles.
-Built with Flask and Bootstrap, featuring a beautiful UI with dark mode support and advanced search capabilities.
+Built with Flask and Bootstrap, featuring a beautiful UI with glassmorphism effects and advanced search capabilities.

 ## 🌟 Features